Curriculum & Instruction

 Click here for the ten year schedule for curriculum review.

-During year three each curriculum area moves to the implementation phase where teachers look at the curriculum as taught, identify holes, design common assessments and begin to review at data.
+During phase 3 each curriculum area moves to the implementation phase where teachers look at the curriculum as taught, identify holes, design common assessments and begin to review at data.
 The content area team also recommends grouping strategies, identifies how to accelerate or remediate students, and addresses issues relating to students with special needs (ELL and special education).
 Additionally, in the spring of year three, the content area team will meet to determine if the intended scope and sequence is achievable and identify areas for additional professional development.

-Year four of the curriculum review cycle focuses on measurement and ensuring curriculum is being implemented as intended.
+Phase 4 of the curriculum review cycle focuses on measurement and ensuring curriculum is being implemented as intended.
 Staff will pay careful attention to how well students are responding to the new curriculum and ensure that teachers' and parents' questions are answered.
 Common assessments continue to be reviewed and refined.

 During year five, the revising phase, teams adjust implementation procedures and implement changes as needed.
 The curriculum is evaluated in terms of how well it is working and where modifications need to be made.
 Common assessments continue to be reviewed and refined.
 In the refining phase, year six, teams continue to refine the curriculum.
 They determine if adjustments are needed and implement them accordingly.
 Common assessments continue to be reviewed and refined.